Are you working hard on your job search but not having any luck?

 - is tailored to the job you are applying for

 - outlines your relevant experience and qualifications

 - includes your contact details on every page

 If you are getting interviews but not the job, you may need to work on your interview technique.
 Ensure you:

 - are well dressed and arrive on time with a friendly, positive attitude.

 - have researched the employer beforehand so you know about the job, business and industry.

-- have practised doing a mock interview with another person (or in the mirror) beforehand to help you refine your responses and reduce your nervousness.
+- have practiced doing a mock interview with another person (or in the mirror) beforehand to help build your confidence.

 - Apply for the right jobs:

 - only apply for jobs that suit your skills and experience.
-But be aware that many of your skills (especially your employability skills) make you suitable for more jobs than you probably realise
+Your skills (especially your employability skills) and life experience make you suitable for more jobs than you realise.

-- would doing some training (with a work placement) or volunteer work build the skills you need to be competitive for jobs?
+- would training (with a work placement) or volunteer work build the skills you need to be competitive for jobs?

 - try applying for entry-level or similar jobs in the industry or your chosen field as a way to get your foot in the door.

 - Broaden your job search strategy:

-- About one third of employers fill vacancies using methods such as word-of-mouth or by contacting job seekers they know.
+- About one third of vacancies are not formally advertised.
+Employers fill these roles using via word-of-mouth or by contacting job seekers they know.
 Tell people you know that you are looking for work.
 Contact employers you want to work for about any opportunities.
 Ask family, friends and other contacts to let you know if they hear of any job opportunities.

 - There is lots of support out there if you need it.
 Check out our article 'Who can help me with my job search?' for ideas.